rcky844/rcky844.github.io/_notes/viola/Viola Browser.md

 Viola Browser currently requires at least **API Level 14**, and is **2.2 MiB** in size.

-You can now have the same startpage on any browsers, even on your computer too!
-Set [this](/viola/ntp) page as your "New Tab" page today

 > This project is currently in maintenance mode!
 >
 > For the moment, no more feature updates will be provided.
 However, important security or functionality breakage issues will be worked on.